rackerlabs/docs-cloud-load-balancers/rst/dev-guide/getting-started/examples/create-cloud-servers-to-lb.rst

+.. _create-cloud-servers:

 =========================
-Create a New Cloud Server
+Create Cloud Servers
 =========================

 In this section you create two new Cloud Servers (or use two